MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 `--InterpretationEntityAttributes`

 A list of entity attributes, seperated by ','.
-Use '*' for all entity attributes.
+Use '\*' for all entity attributes.
 Each interpretation in the result set can include the top matching entities used for generating the interpretation.
 InterpretationEntityAttributes specifies which attributes of the top matching entities should be included in the result set.
-Defaults to "*".
+If not specified, only the "logprob" and "probability" values for each entity will be returned.

 `--InterpretationEntityCount`